 Early Childhood Education Grants

-(We anticipate opening our Early Childhood Education Grant Applications in Fall 2020.)
+(We anticipate opening our Early Childhood Education Grant Applications in November 2020.)

 Funding is available for eligible applicants who can address a critical need for the region: helping more local children enter grade school prepared to succeed.
 The primary goal of this initiative is to make sure children in Cambria and Somerset counties are ready for kindergarten and literate by third grade.